StillLynnTheCloset/kotlr/README.md

 Then you'll need to add Kotlr to you project's dependencies.

-This requires setting up your own access token to Github and then adding some code to your gradle build files.
+This requires setting up your own access token to GitHub and then adding some code to your gradle build files.
 See [here](https://docs.github.com/en/free-pro-team@latest/packages/using-github-packages-with-your-projects-ecosystem/configuring-gradle-for-use-with-github-packages) for more info on setting up your token.

 ### Add Dependencies ###